hirosystems/stacks-blockchain-api/content/overview.md

 The Stacks Blockchain API is hosted by Hiro.
 Using it requires you to trust the hosted server, but this API also provides a faster development experience.
 You may wish to consider running your own API instance to create a fully trustless architecture for your app.

+> **_NOTE:_**
+>
+> To explore the detailed documentation for the API endpoints, request and response formats, you can refer to the [OpenAPI specification](https://docs.hiro.so/api).
+>
+> The source code for this project is available in our [GitHub repository](https://github.com/hirosystems/stacks-blockchain-api).
+You can explore the codebase, [contribute](https://docs.hiro.so/contributors-guide), and raise [issues](https://github.com/hirosystems/stacks-blockchain-api/issues) or [pull requests](https://github.com/hirosystems/stacks-blockchain-api/pulls).

 ## Architecture

 ![API architecture!](images/api-architecture.png)